MrYsLab/pseudo-microbit/docs/mfs.md

 ## Attention Linux Users

 You may need to add your username to the dialout group to access the serial port.
-Is not you may see a permission denied message when trying to use the ufs commands.
+If not you may see a permission denied message when trying to use the ufs commands.

-To add your self to the dialout group, open a terminal window and type the following:
+To add yourself to the dialout group, open a terminal window and type the following:

-sudo usermod -a -G dialout YOUR_LINUX_LOGIN_ID
+**sudo usermod -a -G dialout YOUR_LINUX_LOGIN_ID**

+Replace **YOUR_LINUX_LOGIN_ID** with your actual login ID.

 Then reboot the operating system.